davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 At a conceptual level, the navigation stack is:

 1. **Repository Types Panel**
-   - Tiles representing repository categories that have configured repositories (derived entirely from the backend’s repo catalogue such as `repoxy/conf/repoxy.yaml`, e.g. Docker, Terraform, OpenTofu).
+   - Tiles representing repository categories that have configured repositories (derived entirely from the backend’s repo catalogue such as `repoxy/conf/repoxy.yaml`, e.g. Container, Terraform, OpenTofu).
    - Repo types that have **no configured instances** are hidden; the UI is a direct reflection of configuration.

 2. **Folder Browser Panel** (per repository type)